November 2024 Amsterdam riots: Aftermath

 Seven people were hospitalised and eventually released, while approximately 20 to 30 others sustained minor injuries.
-Following the return of Maccabi fans to Israel, a video was posted on social media showing them chanting the racist slogans they had chanted in Amsterdam, including: "Why is school out in Gaza?
-There are no children left there."

 Amsterdam officials issued an emergency ordinance banning any demonstrations for three days after the overnight attacks, and giving Dutch police the authority to stop and search individuals.
 Police were also stationed in larger numbers at Jewish institutions across the city.
 A bomb threat on a synagogue turned out to be false, and calls to attack mosques circulated online.
 The ordinance was extended for four more days on 10 November.
 The organisations Erev Rav, an anti-Zionist group, and the Stop Racism and Fascism Platform cancelled a local Kristallnacht commemoration due to the actions of the Maccabi supporters, saying they had no confidence in the authorities to guarantee the safety of the event.

 On 13 November 2024, pro-Palestinian protesters who had assembled in Dam Square despite the protesting ban were filmed apparently being attacked by police.
 Mayor Halsema said a high priority investigation by the police and the prosecution service had been launched into the incident and whether the violence was "in accordance with official instructions".
 Halsema ended the protest ban on 14 November 2024, saying that enforcing it had become "untenable".

 In preparation for the 2024–25 UEFA Nations League match on 14 November between France and Israel at Stade de France near Paris, French authorities mobilised over 4,000 law enforcement officers throughout the city with RAID escorting the Israeli team and their fans.
 Security checks near the stadium were also increased and political messages and Palestinian flags were banned in the stadium.
 Despite this, some Israeli officials urged fans not to attend for their safety.